ZenithRogue/ExpandedData/README.md

 # Expanded Data
 Expanded Data Objects and NBT Accessors for Minecraft `data` commands.

-This current version is built for Minecraft 1.20.1, but translation is pretty straight forwards between other versions with only minor tweaks required.
+This current version is built for Minecraft 1.21.3, but translation is pretty straight forwards between other versions.

 This is a server-side mod, and is designed with full compatibility in mind for datapack usage.